Silent Witness to feature an “extremely potent nerve agent” – with a military connection

 As for whether or not the nerve agent is said to Russia, Lintern would solely say: “As soon as you’re in the world of nerve agents, it would be foolhardy to rule out a potential Russian connection.
 Whether there’s one in our programme or not, I can’t tell you.”

-Viewers might be aware of nerve fuel poisonings and the risks of contamination, after the Salisbury poisonings hit the headlines in 2018.
-On 4th March, a former Russian navy officer and double agent known as Sergei Skripal and his daughter Yulia Skripal have been poisoned with Novichok within the English cathedral city of Salisbury.
+Viewers will probably be accustomed to nerve fuel poisonings and the hazards of contamination, after the Salisbury poisonings hit the headlines in 2018.
+On 4th March, a former Russian navy officer and double agent referred to as Sergei Skripal and his daughter Yulia Skripal have been poisoned with Novichok within the English cathedral city of Salisbury.

 However there have been three extra unintended victims: a police officer was uncovered to the poisonous agent at Sergei Skripal’s home and needed to be taken to intensive care, whereas a British couple who had been visiting Salisbury later had contact with remnants of the Novichok.
 One, Daybreak Sturgess, died in hospital.

-The true-life incident can also be the topic of an upcoming BBC drama, Salisbury, starring Rafe Spall and Anne-Marie Duff.
+The actual-life incident can be the topic of an upcoming BBC drama, Salisbury, starring Rafe Spall and Anne-Marie Duff.

 Silent Witness returns on Tuesday seventh and Wednesday eighth January 2020 at 9pm on BBC One